Find a Yacht

 Lefkas or Lefkada is an island just off mainland Greece which has been populated since the ancient times: indeed, it is so ancient that it is rumoured to be the island of the Greek Goddess Aphrodite.

-The island has been part of various dynasties since then – including the Roman and Venetian empires, the Ottomans, and was even, oddly enough, it was even once a part of Russia?!
-Nowadays, it has developed into a popular tourist area, with people flocking here for the blissful sunshine practically guaranteed during the summer, outstanding beaches, areas of incredible beauty, and, of course, classic Greek hospitality and cuisine.
+The island has been part of various dynasties since then – including the Roman and Venetian empires, the Ottomans, and was even, oddly enough, once a part of Russia?!
+Nowadays, it has developed into a popular tourist area, with people flocking here for the blissful practically guaranteed sunshine, outstanding beaches, areas of incredible beauty, and, of course, classic Greek hospitality and cuisine.

 The island has an amazing selection of great beaches, including the beautiful white cliffs of Porto Katsiki, the turquoise sea and white sand of Egremni beach, and the windsurfers paradise of Vasiliki.